stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 illusions of common vision.
 In that second look Willett saw such an outline or entity, for during the next few instants he was undoubtedly as stark mad as any inmate of Dr. Waite's private hospital.
-He dropped the electric torch from a hand drained of muscular power or nervous co&ouml;rdination, nor heeded the sound of crunching teeth which told of its fate at the bottom of the pit.
+He dropped the electric torch from a hand drained of muscular power or nervous coördination, nor heeded the sound of crunching teeth which told of its fate at the bottom of the pit.
 He screamed and screamed and screamed in a voice whose falsetto panic no acquaintance of his would ever have recognised; and though he could not rise to his feet he crawled and rolled desperately away over the damp pavement where dozens of Tartarean wells poured forth their